|

 Lancashire

-one roof the mementos and memories of many of Lancashire's
+mementos and memories of many of Lancashire's

-historic regiments.
+historic Regiments.
 Displays in the Queen's Lancashire

 Regiment gallery tells the story of this infantry

-regiment and its famous forerunners: the East, South
+Regiment and its famous forerunners: the East,

-and Loyal North Lancashire Regiments, 30th, 40th,
+South and Loyal North Lancashire Regiments, 30th,

-47th, 59th, 81st and 82nd Regiments of Foot.
-The
+40th, 47th, 59th, 81st and 82nd Regiments of Foot.

-Duke of Lancaster's Own Yeomanry have a gallery
+The Duke of Lancaster's Own Yeomanry have a gallery

 which relates the interesting history of a volunteer